 KSN Anchors may also be suitable for other applications where a cast-in threaded insert is required.

 The KSN Anchor is machined from tough, high reliability, hot forged Cr-Mo alloy steel, with minimum 15% elongation, to form a blank that is subsequently hot forged to form the head.
-The anchor head exceeds the requirements of AS3600.

 There are eight anchors in the KSN range to suit the requirements of most applications.